Superconvergent Gradient Recovery for Virtual Element Methods: Numerical Results

-We plot the rates of convergence for the above three difference errors in Fig. \ref{fig:err}.
-As predicted in \cite{BBCMMR2013}, the discrete $H_1$ semi-error decays at rate of $\mathcal{O}(h)$ for all the above six different types of meshes.
-Concerning the the error $\|\nabla u_h - \nabla u_I\|_{0, \Omega}$, we can only observe the $\mathcal{O}(h^2)$ supercloseness on two structured convex meshes and the transformed meshes $\mathcal{T}_{h,5}$.
-It is not surprise since the supercloseness depends heavily on the symmetric of meshes even on triangular mesh, see \cite{BX2003, XZ2004}.
-But the recovered gradient is superconvergent to the exact gradient at rate of $\mathcal{O}(h^2)$ on all the above meshed including the unstructured meshes and concave meshes.
+We plot the rates of convergence for the above three different errors in Figure \ref{fig:err}.
+As predicted in \cite{BBCMMR2013}, the discrete $H_1$ semi-error decays at a rate of $\mathcal{O}(h)$ for all the above six different types of meshes.
+Concerning the the error $\|\nabla u_h - \nabla u_I\|_{0, \Omega}$, we can only observe $\mathcal{O}(h^2)$ supercloseness on two structured convex meshes and the transformed meshes $\mathcal{T}_{h,5}$.
+It is not surprising since the supercloseness depends strongly on the symmetry of meshes even on triangular meshes, see \cite{BX2003, XZ2004}.
+But the recovered gradient is superconvergent to the exact gradient at a rate of $\mathcal{O}(h^2)$ on all the above meshes including meshes with non-convex elements.
 The above numerical observation is summarized in Table \ref{tab:error}.